Mikey3D99/Mikey3D99/README.md

  I am a Computer Science student at the Lodz University of Technology, Poland and a member of FruitEaters Inc.

  ## About me:
-- 👀 I am interested in Java, Python, Machine Learning.
+- 👀 I am interested in Game Dev & Machine Learning.
 - 💞️ I am looking for an internship / part-time job.
 - 📫 How to reach me : [ My LinkedIn](https://www.linkedin.com/in/michal-wlodarczyk-0b17771a7/)